jfelsinger/ffxiv-fightsim/content/updates/first-tutorial.md

 actually refresh the browser, some of the usual controls are bit busted.

 Despite the bugs, hope you like how the new content is working!

+#### Upcoming...
+* Adding the actual spread/stack mechanic for Drop/Splash of Poison
+* Turning off the tutorial in tutorial mode
+* Fixing/Improving the UI in tutorial mode
+* Code clean-up, lots of messiness with this new push